Javascript is not enabled.

 Social Security

-Social Security benefits will be paid as usual.
+Social Security benefits are paid as usual.
 They are considered mandatory spending, not subject to the annual congressional appropriations process, and have a dedicated funding source — the payroll taxes most U.S. workers pay on their earnings.

 generic-video-poster